App Development: User Guide

 ButtonStyle? buttonstyle(String stylename, String sizename, {String? elementtype})

-// Override how a title is displayed for a view.
+// Apply a title to a view.

 Widget applyViewTitle(Widget w, String title)